apache/spark/docs/index.md

 # Downloading

 Get Spark by visiting the [downloads page](http://spark-project.org/downloads.html) of the Spark website.
-This documentation corresponds to Spark {{site.SPARK_VERSION}}.
+This documentation is for Spark version {{site.SPARK_VERSION}}.

 # Building